Written by: Lyle Deixler

 “You are right and we cannot help them.
 But if we don’t, they will kill us.
 I cannot allow harm to come to my family.”

 The family quickly tore down the trapeze apparatus in their backyard and erected it over the crater.
 The two walls served as the launching/landing points.
-Hyman, with his knack for engineering, set up a generator and series of six shovels, connected to each other and the generator.
+Hyman then set up a generator and series of six shovels, connected to each other and the generator.
 As one swung from the trapeze a series of cables and pulleys channeled the energy created by the swinging motion into the generator, which drove the shovels.
 The shovels then dug deep into the crater, extracting the coal.

 They hung huge curtains around the building and crater and told everyone they were practicing a new trapeze act for the upcoming Christmas holiday show.

 They all took turns swinging on the trapeze, taking breaks to replace each other.
-Soon they dug three wheelbarrow loads of coal.
+Soon they dug two wheelbarrows full of coal.
 Hyman knew this wasn’t a lot, and would barely help the Germans, but he had to show them something.

 “Zat is all?!”
 Underbottomkommandantantpickmynoseump Herr Phil asked.